redxaxder/7DRL2023/plans.md

   - NPC names
     - list of fixed names
   + player abilities
-    - completing dance steps takes a deliberate action (and a turn) ????
-      - for both player and NPCs ????
     + action of dihedral group on player ability
     + pilfer
     + player dance tracker has icon representing action
+    - there is a toggle for selecting abilities
+    - if the toggle for that ability is active, 'interact' uses it
   + don't list dance steps on follower
   - after dance:
     - make/break connections from pilfer